 Carrie was trained as a seamstress and she pursued design and art simultaneously throughout her undergraduate degree.
+She received her MFA from Colorado State university.
 She has been an art instructor, in a variety of capacities, to students of all ages.
-Now as an MFA candidate and Graduate Teaching Assistant, Carrie teaches undergraduate Fibers courses.
+Carrie feels blessed to spend her time teaching and promoting the arts.

 As the 2017 recipient of the Handweavers Guild of America's HGA scholarship, Carrie's work was featured on the cover of the winter issue of Shuttle, Spindle Dyepot magazine.
 Her work has been exhibited throughout the US and was recently exhibited in Scythia the 12th Biennial International Textile Exhibition in Ukraine.
 Carrie is a current board member of the non-profit organization, Weave a Real Peace.
 She was a co-founder and the former Visiting Artist Committee Chair of the Fibers Guild of CSU.